 8 October 2021

 It’s so surreal.
-After 15 since their last album, Vanilla Ninja are back with a new album, Encore, and I can’t believe I’m really listening to it.
+Fifteen years since their last album, Vanilla Ninja are back with a new album, Encore, and I can’t believe I’m really listening to it.
 Lenna Kuurmaa, Piret Järvis, Katrin Siska and Triinu Kivilaan certainly have not let us down with an album of 12 high quality songs, including several surprises.
 Appropriately for an album titled Encore, it completely satisfies the expectation you want from an encore performance.
 The most striking part of the album is that it traverses between the classic Vanilla Ninja pop/rock style to more subtle and varied styles, and it does so successfully and with the unmistakable stamp that this is Vanilla Ninja.

 01 Gotta Get It Right